ClementBartholome/ClementBartholome/README.md

 - Looking for an apprenticeship opportunity in Nouvelle-Aquitaine (La Rochelle, Niort...) or remotely.

-- Available from october / november 2023.
+- Available from september / october 2023.

 - How to reach me => clementoss@gmail.com